Cassava: Harvesting

+Before harvest, the leafy stems are removed.
+The harvest is gathered by pulling up the base of the stem and cutting off the tuberous roots.

-Postharvest handling and storage
+Handling and storage

-Cassava undergoes post-harvest physiological deterioration (PPD) once the tubers are separated from the main plant.
-The tubers, when damaged, normally respond with a healing mechanism.
-However, the same mechanism, which involves coumaric acids, starts about 15 minutes after damage, and fails to switch off in harvested tubers.
-It continues until the entire tuber is oxidized and blackened within two to three days after harvest, rendering it unpalatable and useless.
-PPD is related to the accumulation of reactive oxygen species (ROS) initiated by cyanide release during mechanical harvesting.
+Cassava deteriorates after harvest, when the tuberous roots are first cut.
+The healing mechanism produces coumaric acid, which oxidizes and blackens the roots, making them inedible after a few days.
+This deterioration is related to the accumulation of reactive oxygen species initiated by cyanide release during mechanical harvesting.
 Cassava shelf life may be increased up to three weeks by overexpressing a cyanide-insensitive alternative oxidase, which suppressed ROS by 10-fold.
-PPD is one of the main obstacles preventing farmers from exporting cassavas abroad and generating income.
-Fresh cassava can be preserved like potato, using thiabendazole or bleach as a fungicide, then wrapping in plastic, coating in wax or freezing.
+Post-harvest deterioration is a major obstacle to the export of cassava.
+Fresh cassava can be preserved like potato, using thiabendazole or bleach as a fungicide, then wrapping in plastic, freezing, or applying a wax coating.

-While alternative methods for PPD control have been proposed, such as preventing ROS effects by use of plastic bags during storage and transport, coating the roots with wax, or freezing roots, such strategies have proved to be economically or technically impractical, leading to breeding of cassava varieties more tolerant to PPD and with improved durability after harvest.
-Plant breeding has resulted in different strategies for cassava tolerance to PPD.
-One was induced by mutagenic levels of gamma rays, which putatively silenced one of the genes involved in PPD genesis, while another was a group of high-carotene clones in which the antioxidant properties of carotenoids are postulated to protect the roots from PPD.
+While alternative methods for controlling post-harvest deterioration have been proposed, such as preventing reactive oxygen species effects by using plastic bags during storage and transport, coating the roots with wax, or freezing roots, such strategies have proved to be economically or technically impractical, leading to breeding of cassava varieties with improved durability after harvest, achieved by different mechanisms.
+One approach used gamma rays to try to silence a gene involved in triggering deterioration; another strategy selected for plentiful carotenoids, antioxidants which may help to reduce oxidization after harvest.

+Pests and diseases

+Cassava is subject to pests from multiple taxonomic groups, including nematodes, and insects, as well as diseases caused by viruses, bacteria, and fungi.
+All cause reductions in yield, and some cause serious losses of crops.